 Continuous Integration is a software development practice where members of a team integrate their work frequently, usually each person integrates at least daily – leading to multiple integrations per day.
 Each integration is verified by an automated build (including test) to detect integration errors as quickly as possible.
 Many teams find that this approach leads to significantly reduced integration problems and allows a team to develop cohesive software more rapidly.

-Automating your build, test and deploy processes can alleviate much of the headaches and problems commonly happening on projects.
-Having a reliable method of doing things, and integrating changes more frequently ensures that errors can be found sooner than later.
-Having a blocking issue that appeared right on the demo as the result of some part of the code you implemented a few months earlier and haven’t had a proper chance to test against other parts of your system is not a pleasant event at all.
+Automating your build, test, and deploy processes can alleviate much of the headaches and problems commonly happening on projects.
+Having a reliable method of integrating changes more frequently ensures that errors can be found sooner than later.
+Having a blocking issue that appeared right on the demo day as the result of some part of the code you implemented a few months earlier and haven’t had a proper chance to test against other parts of your system is not a pleasant event at all.

 Reduced integration risk.
-Projects more often than not include multiple people working on the separate tasks or parts of the code.
-When the time comes to merge all of the separate parts of the project there is a great risk of bugs appearing and software not working as planned.
+More often than not, working on projects means multiple people are working on separate tasks or parts of the code.
+The more people, the riskier the integration.
 Depending on how bad the problem really is, debugging and solving the issue can be really painful and can potentially mean a lot of changes to the code.
-Integrating on a daily basis or even more frequently can help finding these problems and solving them while they are not as hazardous.
+Integrating on a daily basis or even more frequently can help reduce these kinds of problems to a minimum.

 Higher code quality.
 Not having to worry about the problems, and focusing more on the functionality of the code results in a higher quality product.

 The code in version control works.
-If you have committed something that breaks the build, you and your team get the notice immediately and the problem is fixed before anyone else pulls the “broken” code.
+If you commit something that breaks the build, you and your team get the notice immediately and the problem is fixed before anyone else pulls the “broken” code.

 Reduced friction between team members.
-Having the impartial system in place reduces the frequency of quarrels between team members.
+Having an impartial system in place reduces the frequency of quarrels between team members.